Contact Us

 Illinois Department of Transportation

-The Illinois Department of Transportation (IDOT) and the Federal Railroad Administration (FRA) are acting as joint lead agencies on this project.
+The Illinois Department of Transportation (IDOT) and the Federal Railroad Administration (FRA) are acting as joint lead agencies on this Program.

-The Federal Railroad Administration defines high-speed trains as operating at speeds over 90 miles per hour.
-The Chicago to St. Louis high-speed trains are proposed to operate at a maximum speed of 110 miles per hour where safe and practical.
+The Federal Railroad Administration (FRA) defines high-speed trains as those operating at speeds over 90 miles per hour.
+The Chicago to St. Louis high-speed passenger trains will operate at a maximum speed of 110 miles per hour, where safe and practical.

 How is high-speed rail funded?